evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 </VirtualHost>
 ```

+Be careful!
+If you are on Windows, then you will have to use Notepad++, for example, to change the end of lines as the UNIX ones.

 Why did we created this file with this code?
 If we only had the virtual host of *001-reverse-proxy.conf*, then it would also be the default virtual host.
-If the client did not send the host `demo.res.ch` (continue at 8:20 of the video).
+If the client did not send the host `demo.res.ch` or the IP address of the reverse proxy, then he would end int the *001-reverse-proxy.conf*, but we don't want that.
+We want that if a user connects to the IP address of the Docker machine or localhost or any other way, then there would be an error message.

+Now that everything is ready we can build an image of the reverse proxy from the Dockerfile with `docker build -t res/apache-rp .`.
+And we can now run it with `docker run -p 8080:80 res/apache-rp`.
+What we get is the error message specified before, because we got on the configuration of the virtual host 000.

+Last thing to do: what are we going to do to make it work on a browser?
+We will have to modify our DNS configuration.
+We will have to go in the `/etc/hosts` file which is the same for all systems and define the DNS names or IP addresses of machines.
+With administrator rights, we will then modify the file and add `192.168.99.100   demo.res.ch`.
+We will then test it with a `ping demo.res.ch` and we will actually receive replies from 192.168.99.100.

+If we now try to get to `demo.res.ch:8080` on a browser, we will get our webpage!
+And if we try to get to `demo.res.ch:8080/api/students/`, we get a list of countries!

 ### Demo
 For a complete demo, you can run the bash script `demo.sh`.